 The bats can be seen in this area from March through November at sunset.
 Come a little early for good parking and the best viewing spots.

 The McNeil overpass bridge on I 35 in Round Rock is the place to see them.
-The area is about 21 miles northeast of Austin and the famous Congress Ave.
+The area is 21 miles northeast of Austin and the famous Congress Ave.
 Bridge bats.

 Parking in the Napa Auto Parts Store parking lot is allowed, but please park after store hours.
 (7 PM)